raspberrypi/documentation/configuration/wireless/wireless-cli.md

   }
   ```

-  As you can see the password `testingPassword` is still visible as a comment namely `#psk="testingPassword"`.
-When pasting the produced profile in your configuration file make sure to remove this line (otherwise the whole procedure of generating the secret token would be pointless).
-The tool requires a password with at least 8 and up to 63 characters.
+  As you can see, the password `testingPassword` is still visible as a comment, namely `#psk="testingPassword"`.
+When pasting the produced profile in your configuration file, make sure to remove this line (otherwise the whole procedure of generating the secret token would be pointless).
+The tool requires a password with at between eight and 63 characters.
 You can also extract the content of a text file and use it as input of `wpa_passphrase` if the password is stored as plain text inside a file somewhere by calling `wpa_passphrase "testing" << file_where_password_is_stored`.

 ## Adding the network details to the Raspberry Pi